 In September 2018, he revealed that he suffered from Lewy body dementia, a brain disorder that affects memory and other cognitive functionsMark Thompson, CNN Worldwide CEO, said: “Ted was an intensely

-Ted Turner, the television pioneer who launched CNN in 1980, has died at the age of 87.
+Ted Turner, the television pioneer who launched CNN in 1980, has died at age 87.

 What was Ted Turner's net worth?

-At the time of his death, Turner’s net worth was estimated at around $2.2 billion, according to Celebrity Net Worth.
-Over his lifetime, he owned professional sports teams, raced yachts, defended the America’s Cup in 1977, and donated $1 billion to United Nations charities.
+At the time of his death, Turner's net worth was around $2.2 billion, according to Celebrity Net Worth.
+Turner owned professional sports teams, raced yachts, defended the America’s Cup in 1977, and donated $1 billion to United Nations charities.

-Turner was married three times, most famously to actress Jane Fonda.
+He married three times, most famously to Jane Fonda.
 He is survived by five children, 14 grandchildren, and two great-grandchildren.

-Turner began his media career at 24, taking over his father’s billboard company, Turner Outdoor Advertising, following his father’s suicide.
-He expanded into radio and television, acquiring a struggling Atlanta station, Channel 17, in 1970.
+Turner began his media career at 24, taking over his father’s billboard company, Turner Outdoor Advertising, after his father’s suicide.
+He expanded into radio and then television, acquiring a struggling Atlanta station, Channel 17, in 1970.

-Ten years later, that station became the flagship of Turner Broadcasting System, whose profits Turner used to launch CNN.
-The network went on the air in 1980 as the first 24-hour, all-news cable channel in the US.
+Ten years later, that station became the flagship of his nationwide Turner Broadcasting System, the profits from which he used to launch CNN.
+It went on the air in 1980 as the first 24-hour, all-news cable network, gaining traction in the United States and later internationally.

 In 1996, Turner sold Turner Broadcasting System, including CNN, to Time Warner for $7.3 billion.
 Reflecting on the sale, he said, "I made a mistake.
 The mistake I made was losing control of the company."

 Turner remained a committed philanthropist, founding the United Nations Foundation in 1998 and donating $1 billion to the UN to promote global cooperation and US leadership.
-In September 2018, he revealed that he was suffering from Lewy body dementia, a brain disorder affecting memory and cognitive function.
+In September 2018, he revealed that he suffered from Lewy body dementia, a brain disorder that affects memory and other cognitive functions.
+Later, he focused on philanthropy and managed his 2 million acres of land, including the nation’s largest bison herd.